 Recognizing and caring about a major issue that affects most people in the workplace, such as weight loss, bonds employees to the company and is one of the reasons why InfoMart has been recognized as a great place to work.

 Over half of the company signs up to participate in the Biggest Loser each year, and not just those who want to lose weight.
 Many employees share in the experience as motivators and mentors, lending tips and leading lunchtime exercise programs from yoga to kettlebell lifting.
+Lifting kettlebells can easily be made into part of a daily routine for improving fitness without it becoming costly.

 Employees compete individually for cash prizes with awards for both male and female winners.
 After years of the men always winning, we realized that there needed to be a division in the competition between men and women.
 Men have a different metabolism and, for the $250 first prize, we had men beefing up over the holidays and slimming down once the New Year started.